 Climate Change: A Challenge for Cities in Developing Countries , United Nations Economic Commission for Europe (UNECE), Geneva, Switzerland The Impacts of Climate Change on Cities in Developing Countries Humanity stands at a turning point in history.
 The year 2007 will see, for the first time, the majority of human beings living in cities.
 And by 2030, three-quarters of the world’s population will be living in urban areas.
 This urban transformation, which represents a major challenge for attaining the Millennium Development…

 Speech: Climate Change

+The planet is changing, and it’s changing our life in the process.
 In the last two decades, the warming of the planet has become increasingly more evident, as summers get longer and winters get warmer.
 Droughts, rising sea levels because of the melting ice caps, and increasingly more destructive storms are just the beginning.

+The warming rate of our planet is largely influenced by human activity.
 Ever since the Industrial Revolution our carbon emissions have been intensifying the greenhouse effect.
 Factories, vehicles, houses, power plants are all contributing to it; as we relentlessly burn fossil fuels, which, although cheap, have costly consequences in store for us.